Tyrrrz/Ressy/Readme.md

 > [!NOTE]
 > You can optionally pass a `Language` parameter to `GetStringTable()` to retrieve strings for a specific language.
-> If no language is specified, the method looks for strings in the neutral language.
+> If no language is specified, the method looks for strings in the neutral UI language.

 ##### Set the string table

-To replace the entire string table with a new set of strings, call the `SetStringTable(...)` extension method with a `StringTable` object.
+To add or overwrite strings, replacing any existing string table resource blocks, call the `SetStringTable(...)` extension method.
 You can use the `StringTableBuilder` class to simplify the creation of a new `StringTable` instance:

 ```csharp